architjain798/terraform-learning-examples/readme.md

 # Terraform Learning and Practice Repository

-This repository contains various Terraform configurations for learning Infrastructure as Code (IaC) concepts and AWS resource ## 🔧 Development Setup
+This repository contains various Terraform configurations for learning Infrastructure as Code (IaC) concepts and AWS resource management.

+## 🔧 Development Setup

 ### Git Hooks for Quality Assurance